A01704493/indexes-report-a2/README.md

 ### Deploying to Your Own GitHub Pages
 1. Fork this repository
+2. The repository includes a GitHub Actions workflow that will automatically:
+   - Fetch the latest market data using Python scripts
+   - Generate the PDF report
+   - Deploy everything to GitHub Pages
-2. In your forked repository, go to Settings > Pages
+3. After forking, go to Settings > Pages
-3. Set the source branch to `gh-pages`
+4. Verify that the source branch is set to `gh-pages`
-4. Your site will be available at `https://[your-username].github.io/indexes-report-a2/`
+5. Your site will be available at `https://[your-username].github.io/indexes-report-a2/`

 ## 🔄 Data Updates